Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Application: Data-Driven Coarse-Graining for Multiscale Diffusion Processes

 where $\bar{h}(x)$ denotes the average of $h(x,\cdot)$ with respect to the invariant measure of the fast process $Y^\varepsilon$, and $W$ denotes another standard one-dimensional Brownian motion.
 In \eqref{eq:sub:OU:fastslow:slow} we have subtracted the Stratonovich correction from the drift so that the noise in \eqref{eq:sub:OU:effective} can be interpreted in It\^o's sense.
 This drift correction was merely done for convenience and is not essential for what follows.
 In the sequel we consider two different choices of the pair $h(\cdot ),\sigma(\cdot )$.

 As a first example let

-so that \eqref{eq:sub:OU:effective} is the SDE satisfied by an Ornstein--Uhlenbeck process.
+for some $\varsigma \ge 0$, so that \eqref{eq:sub:OU:effective} is the SDE satisfied by an Ornstein--Uhlenbeck process.
 Consequently, to fit \eqref{eq:sub:OU:effective} to available data, we seek $n=2$ parameters.
 Natural choices for the functions in the drift and diffusion parametrization \eqref{eq:parameterization} are

 with the true parameters being $\theta \equiv (\theta_1,\theta_2)^T = (A,\varsigma)^T$.
 We chose $\phi(x)= \exp(-x^2/2)$ as admissible function, and approximate the expectations by an ensemble average of trajectories.
 Finally, we consider $m=24$ different trial points.
-For the numerical experiment we generate observations of $X^\varepsilon$ on $[0,t]$, i.e.\ of \eqref{eq:sub:OU:fastslow:slow}, with $(A,\varsigma) = (-0.5, 0.5)$ and $\varepsilon = 0.1$ in \eqref{eq:sub:OU:fastslow}, and fit the coarse-grained SDE model to these data.
-Figure \ref{figure:fastou:ou} depicts the relative error of the resulting parameter estimates as a function of time $t$, for two different ensemble sizes $N\in\{100,5000\}$.
+For the numerical experiment we generate observations of $X^\varepsilon$ on $[0,t]$, i.e.\ of \eqref{eq:sub:OU:fastslow:slow}, with $(A,\varsigma) = (-0.5, 0.5)$ and $\varepsilon = 0.1$ in \eqref{eq:sub:OU:fastslow}, and fit the coarse-grained SDE model \eqref{eq:sub:OU:effective} to these data.
+Figure \ref{figure:fastou:ou} depicts the relative errors of the resulting parameter estimates as a function of time $t$, for two different ensemble sizes $N\in\{100,5000\}$.